January 20, 2018 by Laird

 Mom got into a nasty argument with Dad and she said he should have stayed in Vietnam if he loved it so much.
 He laughed and said, Well, honey, I did.

-Baby, I know you were in California.
+Baby, I know you were in the guest room.
 I’m telling you—I rolled over and saw you smiling at me from the closet.
 Hell yes, I screamed.
 Woke my mother.
 Actually, it wasn’t you.
 Just your head.

 Dad was a slave to his moods.
 He reveled in coarse humor and homespun philosophizing.
 His anger was a terrible sight, but he remained human, he remained Dad.
 He lost much of his hearing from the gunfire and explosions during the war.
 Around age thirteen I came upon him in the woods one day as he cut a trail with his double bit axe.
 He hadn’t expected me, hadn’t expected anyone since we lived in the woods and our nearest neighbors were twenty miles or so down the river.
 This was late October and the ground had frozen.
 I scuffed my boot on some ice.